About Dehler Animal Clinic

 Dr. Dehler has been providing veterinary care throughout southern Maine since 1983.

-“Whether it’s a family pet, horses, or farm animals, each patient is unique,” says Dr. Dehler.
+“Whether it’s a family cat or dog, each patient is unique,” says Dr. Dehler.
 “That’s why I like to work closely with both the owners and their animals.
 We all want to make sure our patients receive the care that is right for their particular situation.”

 High quality, personalized veterinary care is the foundation of Dr. Dehler’s practice.
 From routine visits to emergency calls, Dr. Dehler considers himself to be a partner in his patients’ well being.
 “Our clients form very close bonds with their animals,” he notes.
 “Understanding that relationship is an important step in providing the most appropriate care.”